Retirement Planning Guide (FSRDS)

 If the employee is not eligible to receive Social Security at age 62, there is no offset until or unless he or she later becomes eligible to receive Social Security.

 If the employee is retiring on disability, the employee’s agency normally sends the retirement application, evidence supporting the disability claim, and preliminary retirement records to Department of State Office of Retirement.
 HR/RET will forward the completed application to the State Department’s Office of Medical Services (M/MED), which reviews the records and determines if the employee qualifies for disability retirement.
-If the employee is eligible, the Bureau of Human Resources will notify the employee and authorize payment of a disability annuity by RAD.
+If the employee is eligible, the Bureau of Human Resources will notify the employee and authorize payment of a disability annuity by ANP.

 Six-Months before Retirement